bcionescu/ruca/README.md

 end
 ```

-The code goes through each line, one by one, and a regex expression is used in order for `gsub` to substitute everything `.*` after the first space with nothing.
+The code goes through each line, one by one, and regex is used in order for `gsub` to substitute everything `.*` after the first space with nothing.

 ## Shorthand